Why Teach at GCPS?

 Program Options include:

 • Enroll in a Master’s in Teaching (MAT) program at a regionally accredited college or university that includes student teaching and certification.
-(Check with HR to make sure the college you select has a signed a Memorandum of Understanding with GCPS if you wish to complete student teaching in the district).

 • Enroll in a Georgia TAPP program (Teacher Alternative Preparation Program) for certification only.